 Contract duration Commenced 4 June 2012, open-ended.
 Fixed remuneration Total remuneration package includes fixed remuneration and superannuation.
 Variable remuneration eligibility Eligible for STI of up to 25% for any one year of the executive's total cost fixed annual remuneration.
 Eligible for LTI of up to 25% for any one year of the executive's total cost of fixed annual remuneration.
 Eligible for a one off retention LTI granted in May 2012 of up to 25% of the executive's total cost fixed annual remuneration at that time.
 The Board may withdraw or vary the STI and LTI schemes at any time by written notice to the executive, provided that the scheme will not be varied or withdrawn part way through a financial year in respect of that same financial year.
 Non-compete period 12 months.
 Non-solicitation period 12 months.
 Notice by Ingenia 6 months.
 Notice by executive 6 months.

-Treatment on termination Payment in

-Payment in lieu of notice: Payment may be made in lieu of notice, which would include pro rata fixed remuneration and statutory entitlements.
+Treatment on termination Payment in lieu of notice: Payment may be made in lieu of notice, which would include pro rata fixed remuneration and statutory entitlements.
 Treatment of Incentives: As outlined above.

-Ingenia Communities Holdings Limited Directors' report (continued) Year ended 30 June 2013

-14.9 REMUNERATION TABLES
+14.9 Remuneration Tables